New-Horizons-SPM/scanbot/paper.md

 brands of STMs.

-To overcome these limitations, we have developed Scanbot, a Python robot that is compatible with a broader range of STMs, specifically those compatible with the Nanonis V5 software.
+To overcome these limitations, we have developed Scanbot, a Python robot that is compatible with a broader range of STMs, specifically those compatible with the Nanonis V5 software [@Ceddia_2022].
 Additionally, our package incorporates Scanbot's distinctive approach to tip shaping, which involves monitoring the tip's motion above a dual sample holder.
 This method is particularly beneficial in experiments where the sample's properties might make it challenging to achieve a high-quality scanning probe